reshmabidikar/slate/source/includes/_catalog.md

 ### Retrieve the catalog as XML

 This endpoint retrieves the Catalog for a specified date in XML format.
 If there are multiple versions, the latest version with an effective date not later than the requested date is returned.
 If the effective date for all versions is greater than the requested date, the earliest version is returned.

+For example, suppose there are two versions of the catalog, the current version dated 2020-01-01 (Jan.
+1, 2020) and a previous version dated 2019-01-01.
+Then

+* A request with no effective date would retrieve the current version
+* A request with an effective date of 2020-01-01 or later would retrieve the current version
+* A request with an effective date of 2019-01-01 or later, but before 2020-01-01, would retrieve the previous version
+* A request with an effective date earlier than 2019-01-01 would retrieve the previous version, as it is the earliest version available.

 **HTTP Request**